|logic||category theory||type theory|

 One then asks: is ?
 If so, then by definition, whereas if not, then by definition.
 Thus we have both and , a contradiction.

-Russell’s paradox is closely related to the liar paradox (“this sentence is false”), to Gödel’s incompleteness theorem, and to the halting problem — all use diagonalization? to produce an object which talks about itself in a contradictory or close-to-contradictory way.
+Russell’s paradox is closely related to the classical liar paradox (“this sentence is false”), to Gödel’s incompleteness theorem, and to the halting problem — all use a diagonalization argument to produce an object which talks about itself in a contradictory or close-to-contradictory way.

 There are a number of possible resolutions of Russell’s paradox.

-The “classical” solution, adopted in ZFC and thus by most mainstream mathematicians, is to restrict the axiom of comprehension so as to disallow the formation of the set : one requires that the set being constructed be a subset of some already existing set.
+The “classical” solution, adopted in ZFC and thus by the mathematical “mainstream”, is to restrict the axiom of comprehension so as to disallow the formation of the set : one requires that the set being constructed be a subset of some already existing set.
 The restricted axiom is usually given a different name such as the axiom of separation.

-Essentially the same resolution is used in class theories such as NBG.
-Here we may write down the definition of , but from we may conclude only if we already know that is a set; the in the definition must be a set.
+Another solution is to distinguish between sets and proper classes (= collections that are “too big” to be sets) as e.g. in NBG “set” theory.4 Here we may write down the definition of , but from we may conclude only if we already know that is a set; the in the definition must be a set.
 So we have no contradiction, but only a proof that is a proper class.

-In the set theory called New Foundations?, the axiom of comprehension is restricted in a rather different way, by requiring the set-defining formula to be “stratifiable”.
+In the set theory called New Foundations, the axiom of comprehension is restricted in a rather different way, by requiring the set-defining formula to be “stratifiable”.
 Since the formula is not stratifiable, the set cannot be formed.
-A similar (but more complicated) resolution was developed by Russell himself in his theory of ramified type?s.
+This related to Russell’s ideas on ramified types.

-In most structural set theories, there is no need to artificially restrict the set-formation rules: if sets cannot be elements of other sets, then the “definition” of is just a type error.
+In most structural set theories, the featurelessness of the elements of the structural sets secures the consistency of set formation.
+If sets cannot be elements of other sets, then the “definition” of is just a type error.
 The same is true in other structural foundational systems such as (modern, non-Russellian) type theory.
 However, Russell’s paradox can be recreated in structural foundations with inconsistent universes by constructing pure sets within them.

 Finally, and perhaps most radically, one can decide to allow contradictions, choosing to use a paraconsistent logic.
 There exist nontrivial paraconsistent set theories with full comprehension in which the set exists, being both a member of itself and not a member of itself.